Knowledge Base Question Answering by Case-based Reasoning over Subgraphs: Hyperparameters

 For MetaQA, we use 3 GCN layers with GCN layer dimension of 32.
 For training we have used 5 nearest neighbors and 10 are used for evaluation for the 1-hop, 2-hop and 3-hop queries.We optimize the loss using Adam Optimizer with beta1 of 0.9, beta2 of 0.999 and epsilon of 1e-8.
 As well as the learning rate is set to be 0.00099 with temperature value of 0.0382 (1-hop), 0.0628 (2-hop) ,0.0779 (3-hop).
 All the models are trained for 5 epochs.

 Similarly for WebQSP, we use 3 GCN layers with GCN layer dimension of 32.
 But for training we used 10 nearest neighbors and 5 are used for evaluation.
 We optimize the loss using Adam Optimizer with beta1 of 0.9, beta2 of 0.999 and epsilon of 1e-8.
 As well as a learning rate of 0.0024 and temperature of 0.0645 is used.
-Though the model is trained for about 30 epochs.
+The model is trained for about 30 epochs.
+All hyper-parameters can also be found in our code-base.